What Are Veneers?

-Veneers are also very good for covering up teeth that are too small or which don’t have the ideal shape.
+They are also very good for covering up teeth that are too small or which don’t have the ideal shape.

 While teeth whitening can bleach away some stains, it cannot lift more deeply seated or internal stains.
-You can use veneers to hide teeth that are badly stained or discolored and this can happen if a tooth has an old root canal treatment, if you used tetracycline or because of dental fluorosis.
+You can use teeth veneers to hide teeth that are badly stained or discolored and this can happen if a tooth has an old root canal treatment, if you used tetracycline or because of dental fluorosis.

 Dental fluorosis can lead to white lacey flecks developing on teeth.
 In more severe cases it can cause unsightly brown spots.
 It is harmless but is caused by exposure to excess fluoride during childhood.

 Do you have unsightly gaps in between one or more of your teeth?
-Sometimes veneers can be used to reduce or completely close up these gaps, depending on the size of the space.
+Sometimes dental veneers can be used to reduce or completely close up these gaps, depending on the size of the space.